-As part of a larger effort to better understand and increase diversion rates in the lower-performing dictaints (and Part 2) the Donartment administered its districts (see Part 3), the Department administered its Benchmark/Follow-Up survey to 1,150 people in the 23 community districts whose diversion rates as of September 1997 were 12% or less.
+As part of a larger effort to better understand and increase diversion rates in the lower-performing districts (see Part 3), the Department administered its Benchmark/Follow-Up survey to 1,150 people in the 23 community districts whose diversion rates as of September 1997 were 12% or less.
 This study enables the Department to compare findings between high- and low-diversion rate districts and track results over time.
-I .